Instructions from Legal Professionals

 In brief, we require an enquiry form to be submitted with your contact and case details in order to confirm if your case is suitable for a Direct Access Barrister or whether it would be better dealt with by a Solicitor.
 If one of our Direct Access Barristers can do it, then a clerk familiar with Direct Access procedures will explain how the process works, who the most appropriate Public Access Barrister for your case is, timing and how much it will cost (e.g. fixed or hourly fees, if VAT applies etc).
 The time scales, fees and work agreed to be undertaken are clearly laid out in the client care letter sent to direct access clients.
 Our four step process for directly instructing our barristers is also available to download here.

-If you have any concerns, please don’t hesitate to contact our Chambers Director John Petrie MBE or Senior Clerk David Bingham and our complaints procedure can be found here.
+If you have any concerns, please don’t hesitate to contact our Chambers Director John Petrie MBE or Practice Director David Bingham and our complaints procedure can be found here.

 This information is available to download here.